 Make sure you also read the return policy of the company: re-selling a multi gym is almost impossible for a good price, especially because of the bulkiness of the machine.
 Once it's out of the box and assembled, it might be challenging to take the multi gym apart and cram the parts back in the box, not to mention delivering it to potential buyers.

 Multi gyms have lots of moving parts: pulleys, weights, adjustable seats etc. And moving parts break easier than non-moving parts.
-You can buy a sturdy flat weight bench and never have to worry about it for the rest of your life but if you get a multi gym (and use it frequently), eventually, something will break on it.
+You can buy a sturdy flat weight bench and never have to worry about it for the rest of your life, but if you get a multi gym (and use it frequently), eventually, something will break on it.
 This is especially true if you get a cheap model.

 To avoid any disappointment, check the manufacturer's warranty and see if the retailer (if different) has a different policy.
-Oftentimes, you'll buy a multi gym from a retailer but warranty is handled by the manufacturer.
+Oftentimes, you'll buy a multi gym from a retailer, but the warranty is handled by the manufacturer.
 And while the retailer is based in your country, the people who handle the warranty might not be.
 You really wouldn't want to sort a missing part issue out at 2 am in the morning because that's when the company's customer service opens.

 4. Customer service

-Talking about customer service: it might sound like an afterthought but when needed, it can be infuriating, having to deal with an unhelpful customer service rep. Check the reviews and comments online about their performance, although do keep in mind that people are less likely to leave a positive review, even if they are happy with the service, than to leave a negative review if they encounter the slightest inconvenience.
+Talking about customer service: it might sound like an afterthought, but when needed, it can be infuriating, having to deal with an unhelpful customer service rep. Check the reviews and comments online about their performance, although do keep in mind that people are less likely to leave a positive review, even if they are happy with the service than to leave a negative review if they encounter the slightest inconvenience.

 The best idea is to read through the most recent reviews (all of them, not just the negative ones) and see if a pattern emerges.
 Quite a few might say they pick the phone up quickly while others might mention that although the replacement parts were issued straight away, they took forever to arrive.
-If you are happy to go the extra mile, you can even give them a call yourself and chat to a sales person in the team.
+If you are happy to go the extra mile, you can even give them a call yourself and chat with a sales person in the team.
 Who knows, you might end up getting a discount for your efforts...

 5. Materials and technology used

 We recommend checking the small print and especially parts like the chain/cable, extensions, pulleys and soldering.
-The latter can be seen in high resolution photos on websites, or in person if you can visit a shop in your area.
+The latter can be seen in high-resolution photos on websites or in person if you can visit a shop in your area.

-Talking about the Bowflex Xtreme 2 SE: we compared it with another silent multi gym to see which is best, you can read all about it here: Bowflex Xtreme 2 SE vs NordicTrack Fusion CST.
+Talking about the Bowflex Xtreme 2 SE: we compared it with another silent multi gym to see which is best; you can read all about it here: Bowflex Xtreme 2 SE vs NordicTrack Fusion CST.

 7. Weight stack

 Finally, you might want to check the weight stack as it might pose a limitation later on.
-A 160 lbs/70 kg weight stack is standard but in some cases, you can buy more plates to add to the weight stack.
-For example, the aforementioned Bowflex home gym has a maximum resistance of 210 lbs/95 kg while the double sided cable machines have two weight stacks, a total of 320 lbs/140 kg resistance.
+A 160 lbs/70 kg weight stack is standard, but in some cases, you can buy more plates to add to the weight stack.
+For example, the aforementioned Bowflex home gym has a maximum resistance of 210 lbs/95 kg, while the double-sided cable machines have two weight stacks, a total of 320 lbs/140 kg resistance.